robert/robert.github.com/_posts/2019-12-01-pfab3-commute-times.md

 Stop reading and think for a second - why do *you* think Michael chose to store his data in a database?

 I think he chose this approach because he wanted to leave his script running for a long time in order to collect a lot of data.
-If he had gone with the second, in-memory approach, then if his program had halted for any reason (a bug, computer turning off, power cut, etc) then he would have lost all of the data he had retrieved over the previous days.
+If he had gone with the second, *in-memory* approach, then if his program had stopped for any reason (a bug, computer turning off, power cut, etc) then he would have lost all of the data he had retrieved over the previous days.

 But by writing to a database, Michael ensured that he immediately captured his data in a durable form.
 If his power had gone out after 2 weeks of patient data-collection then he would at least still have all the results that he had gathered up until that point.
 He could either perform his analysis using just the numbers that he had amassed so far, or restart the script and combine his new and old data later.